siditom-cs/meshi_ssp_light/README.md

 Installation:
 ------------

+1. Download the models to folder ./models/rw13/
+   The tar.gz file is in https://www.cs.bgu.ac.il/~siditom/ssp_models.tar.gz

-1. For DSSP 13-class alphabet prediction - change the APP_PATH in preprocess.py to the current directory.
+2. For DSSP 13-class alphabet prediction - change the APP_PATH in preprocess.py to the current directory.

 Execution: